Car Finance Claims

 In January 2024, the Financial Conduct Authority (FCA) launched a review into whether consumers had been overcharged due to historical discretionary commission arrangements, which allowed dealers to adjust interest rates and had been banned in 2021.

 At the same time, the FCA temporarily paused the requirement for lenders to respond to complaints about discretionary commission arrangements, due both to its review and ongoing court proceedings.
-This pause was later extended to cover complaints about non-discretionary, or fixed-fee, commission arrangements.
-The pause currently runs until 4 December 2025, but the FCA have proposed that it be extended until 31 July 2026.
+This pause was later extended to cover complaints about non-discretionary, or fixed-fee, commission arrangements and extended until 31 May 2026.

 In August 2025, the Supreme Court issued an important ruling in Johnson v FirstRand Bank.
 The Court confirmed that while commission payments in car finance are not unlawful in themselves, high commissions that were not properly explained to customers can create what the law calls an “unfair relationship” under the Consumer Credit Act 1974.